ScholarshipOwl/laravel-doctrine-jsonapi/README.md

 [Testing Documentation](./tests)

 ### Roadmap
+  - [ ] Provide QueryBuilder for the filter parsers, instead of criteria as it allows to apply any types of filters.
   - [ ] Remove the default request hydration from the package, as it may create security vulnerabilities.
 All the mutations should be handled by the application code, by the client.
   - [X] Integrate scribe into the package.
 Automatically generate Open API specs.
     - [ ] Add documentation for scribe integration